Britney Spears and capacity: how would her situation be addressed if she were based in England?

 In cases where there is no LPA in place and a position is reached where a person cannot make these types of decisions for themselves an application would need to be made to the Court of Protection for the appointment of a deputy to manage their affairs.
 By making a LPA ahead of time you will avoid this application having to be made and you can have the peace of mind that someone who you trust and have chosen to manage your affairs will be doing so.

-For further information on lasting powers of attorney or deputyships please contact our court of protection team.
+For further information on lasting powers of attorney or deputyships please contact our court of protection solicitors.